linkml/linkml/docs/generators/json-schema.rst

 See `Schema Composition <https://json-schema.org/understanding-json-schema/reference/combining.html>`_

-LinkML 1.2 supports analogous constructs:
+LinkML supports analogous elements:

 * `any_of <https://w3id.org/linkml/any_of>`_
 * `all_of <https://w3id.org/linkml/all_of>`_
 * `exactly_one_of <https://w3id.org/linkml/exactly_one_of>`_
 * `none_of <https://w3id.org/linkml/none_of>`_

-Note that many uses of the above constructs may be better handled by using inheritance (see below) in LinkML.
-Future versions of LinkML may support translation of certain object oriented patterns to JSON-Schema compositions, for example:

-* The `union_of <https://w3id.org/linkml/union_of>`_ slot could be
-  used to generate oneOf
+Use of these elements will be translated into the appropriate JSON-Schema construct.

 Inlining
 ^^^^^^^^